Physiotherapy: When will the NDIS cover it?

 When doesn’t the NDIS cover physiotherapy?

-The NDIS may cover physiotherapy if the need is directly related to a disability, will assist you to meet your goals and covers the reasonable and necessary test (read more about that here).
+The NDIS may cover physiotherapy if the need is directly related to a disability, will assist you to meet your goals and covers the reasonable and necessary test (read more about What is reasonable and necessary?).
 If the need to obtain physiotherapy treatment is not directly related to your disability, then it will not be covered.

 While the use of physiotherapy can be effective as a pain management strategy, it may only be covered by the NDIS if the pain is caused by a disability, not by other conditions.